hintouxcorp/MedInsight/README.md

 # How to Use
 Open the application and click the first button; this will load the image.
 Once the image is loaded, a panel with two buttons will appear.
 Simply click the "Identify" button to identify the loaded image.
 After the identification process, the result will appear above the image.

+# Note
+This application, even though it is intended for presentation purposes only, may still receive updates in the future.